 Fax: +49 202 2492-250

 The Wuppertal Institute constantly provides research to support policy-makers and other stakeholders in their efforts.
 Recent key contributions include the report "Phoenix from the Ashes" provides an overview of the negotiations on the Paris climate agreement and assesses both the achievements and the deficits.
 It also provides an outlook on the next steps needed to implement the Paris Agreement's objectives in order to put the world firmly on a non-fossil development path.
 Accordingly, the report "Setting Sails for Troubled Waters" analyses the results of the Climate Change Conference 2016 in Marrakech.

 Recently, the Wuppertal Institute published the in brief "Trumping Trump".
 The publication discusses the US withdrawal from the Paris Agreement and what this step means for global climate protection.
 The in brief also examines how the countries that are interested in climate protection can best come together to successfully advance the Paris Agreement and global climate policy.

 Further publications of the Wuppertal Institute on current climate policy issues and analyses of previous climate negotiations can be found below under "Publications" and "Projects".

-Moreover, the increase in weather extremes and the associated damage show us very clearly that it is high time to implement the objectives of the Paris Agreement.
-The necessary technologies are at our disposal and are more cost-effective than ever, as the example of the solar cells demonstrate.
+The increase in weather extremes and the associated damage show us very clearly that it is high time to implement the objectives of the Paris Agreement.
+The necessary technologies are at our disposal and are more cost-effective than ever, as the example of the solar cells demonstrates.

 Here you find up-to-date information on research findings and activities in the field of international climate policy and events within the climate conference.